The Tyler School of Art and Architecture's new dean, Susan E. Cahan, shares her vision for the school's future and her

 How are Tyler faculty members collaborating now?
 What do students get out of that cross-pollination?

 There are so many exciting examples.
 Two of our professors, Byron Wolfe in Photography and Seher Erdogan Ford, a new faculty member in Architecture, are collaborating on a course that focuses on modes of visualizing space.
 Seher’s research involves the digital representation of cultural heritage sites in Istanbul—I love the way she uses virtual reality technology.
 Our Fiber Arts professor, Jesse Harrod, and her students are working with our Landscape Architecture & Horticulture program to create a dye garden in our courtyard.
 This type of cross-pollination of ideas and techniques is preparing our students to be innovative thinkers.
 Our students learn that it’s deeply satisfying to apply what they know in new situations and to approach what they do with curiosity and confidence and a sense of enjoyment.

 You and Seher aren’t the only newcomers at Tyler.
 Are there others?

 Yes.
 Temple is in the midst of a faculty recruitment surge.
 This year, Tyler has brought in some amazing artists and scholars who love teaching, a pre-requisite for really impacting students.
 Roberto Lugo, a world-class potter, social activist and poet, has joined our Ceramics faculty.
 Mariola Alvarez, an art historian who specializes in 20th and 21st-century Latin American art, specifically post-war abstraction in Brazil, just arrived.
 And I’m thrilled to say that we’ll be bringing in more top faculty soon.
 I can’t name their names yet, but these are people who’ll continue to grow our reputation, our diversity and our embrace of the city.

-When you think about the future, where do you see Tyler’s Division of Architecture and Environmental Design?
+When you think about the future, where do you see Architecture and Environmental Design at Tyler?